 As you can tell each position has unique characteristics but each have a common ground where they need each other to be successful.
 It's a delicate process getting the right types of players and people to truly get the best out of a 3-4-3.

-There is no right or wrong answer here with this formation, it's all philisophical.
-Some say you're left too thin in the back, other say if we attack all game and keep the ball the other team doesn't get the chance to exploit us.
+There is no right or wrong answer here with this formation, it's all philosophical.
+Some say your left too thin in the back, other say if we attack all game and keep the ball the other team doesn't get the chance to exploit us.
 It really could go either way, both are right, you just need to make sure you understand both sides of the ball.
 Realize what you are getting and giving up and then decide what's for you.
 The 3-4-3 can be a beautiful thing or a disaster, you choose.

 Do you have a great story or tip about this formation?